Working from Within: The Nature and Development of Quine's Naturalism: Chapter 6

 Chapter 6 focuses on Quine's evolving views on the analytic–synthetic distinction up until his eventual abandonment of the distinction with his 1951 article "Two Dogmas of Empiricism".
-Verhaegh claims that to understand what led to Quine's abandonment of the distinction we must answer three questions: when did Quine begin looking for a behaviorist definition of analyticity, when did he stop looking for such a definition, and when did he conclude that there was no need to find a definition of analyticity?
+Verhaegh claims that to understand what led Quine to abandon the distinction depends on the answers to three questions: when did Quine begin looking for a behaviorist definition of analyticity, when did he stop looking for such a definition, and when did he conclude that there was no need to find a definition of analyticity?
 The chapter utilises what was at that point new evidence to argue for the claim that Quine already believed in 1943 that Carnap's attempts to define analyticity in formal semantical terms were unsuccessful, and it was at this point that he began looking for a behaviorist definition.

 However, according to Verhaegh, it was only in 1949 that Quine realised that a "wide-scoped" holism would eliminate the epistemological requirement for an analytic–synthetic distinction.
 Such a wide-scoped holism claims that scientific prediction draws on science as a whole, including areas of study that were commonly thought to be analytic such as mathematics and logic.
 This development of Quine's views culminates with his "Two Dogmas of Empiricism" in which he argues that there is no no behavioristicaly acceptable definition of analyticity, and that if his holism is right, then there is no need for such a distinction between analytic and synthetic anyway.